GEANT/nomad_cni/README.md

 include nomad_cni
 ```

-if want to change the download URL and install a different version:
+if want to change the download URL and you want to specify the version to install:

 ```puppet
 class { 'nomad_cni':